Should you invest your money or use it to pay off existing debt? It’s a tough question, and one we receive often at Betterment.

 This high-interest debt is an emotional burden and drag on your finances, which is why eliminating it from your balance sheet is a top priority.

-At Betterment, we consider any debt above 5%1 to be high-cost debt and it should be paid off before general investing.
+At Betterment, we consider any debt costing above 5%1 in interest or finance charge fees to be high-cost debt and it should be paid off before general investing.
 Others may use a higher number (e.g., 8%), but we take a more conservative view here.

-So if you have debt over 5%, pay it off as fast as you can.
+So if you have debt that’s costing you over 5% in fees, pay it off as fast as you can.
 Start with the highest-interest debt first.

 4. Build Your Safety Net